 Whilst they were speaking, I would intermittently find myself lost in thoughts filled with several questions that arrived at a speed I can only compare to the speed of cars on a formula one racecourse.
 The thoughts appeared to drown what was being said.

-How many heart breaking phone calls will I need to make to our family and friends?
+- How many heart breaking phone calls will I need to make to our family and friends to tell them their friend had died?

-How do I break the news to everyone else?
+- How do I break the news about my wife’s death to everyone else?

 I was dazed and lost in the tangled web of questions and emotions which began to fill me that I couldn’t make head or tail of what the consultant was saying.